smart-data-lake/getting-started/presentation/lecture_notes.md

 ![map about flights around Bern](images/flights_BE.png)

+> Task: shortly think, what do we, as data engineers, need to gather and process?
 <details>
-<summary> Task: shortly think, what do we, as data engineers, need to gather and process?</summary>
+<summary>Answer</summary>

 - geolocations of the arrival and destination airports -> can compute the distances later
 - flight information -> count flights satisfying the criteria of <500km